Quantitative non-vanishing of central values of certain $L$-functions on ${\rm GL}(2)\times {\rm GL}(3)$: Introduction

+In the right-hand side, $\hat L(\frac{z+1}{2}, f, {\rm sym}^2)$ is the completed symmetric square $L$-function attached to $f$.
 Thus, the formula in \cite[Theorem 1]{Zagier} can be equivalently written in the following form for any $n\in \N$ and $3-2k<\Re z<2k-3$: {\allowdisplaybreaks }where ${\underline z}$ is the diagonal image of $z\in \C$ in $\prod_{p}\fX_p$.
 Theorem \ref{MVT-L3-1} can be regarded as an analogue of this formula for Maass cusp forms.
 For deduction of the above formula from \cite[Theorem 1]{Zagier}, we use the relation

 which is proved by an elementary computation for any non-zero discriminant $\Delta=f^2D$.
 Here $\mu(d)$ is the M\"{o}bius function and $\sigma_{-z}(n)=\sum_{0<d|n}d^{-z}$ is the divisor function.